 This article closely reviews the INTJ personality type, known as Architect or Strategist.

-INTJ Meaning and What Does It Stands For
+INTJ Meaning and What Does INTJ Stand For

-The INTJ meaning represents an acronym of the four cognitive functions represented in this personality type: introverted, intuitive, thinking, judging.
-People with the INTJ personality type are rational strategists inspired by creativity and wit.
+INTJ stands for introverted, intuitive, thinking and judging.
+It means that people with the INTJ personality type are rational strategists inspired by creativity and wit.

-The Architect profile is outstanding in many aspects.
+The Architect’s profile is outstanding in many aspects.
 These are usually brilliant people who seek challenges in everything they do.

 Most of them are high-achievers who manage to overcome an array of obstacles to get themselves where they want them to be.